open-numbers/ddf--gapminder--systema_globalis/README.md

 # Systema Globalis
 The name is inspired by [Systema Naturae](https://sv.wikipedia.org/wiki/Systema_naturae).
-The  the first systeatic compilaiotn and classificaiton of all living things, by Carl von Linné.
+The  the first systematic compilation of all living things, by Carl von Linné.
+The goal of Systema Globalis is to compile all public statistics; Social, Economic and Environmental; into a comparable total dataset.

 ## Data
 This is the main dataset used in tools on the official Gapminder website.
 It contains local &amp; global statistics which are combined from hundreds of sources.